paradoxe35/openai-telegram-bot/README.md

 ## Customization

-You can customize the bot's behavior and responses by modifying the code in the `bot.py` file.
+You can customize the bot's behavior and responses by modifying the code in the `main.py` and `chat.py` file.
 Experiment with different conversation patterns, personalities, and responses to create your ideal virtual girlfriend.